 So the hypothesis that “vaccines kill” is rejected.
 And the hypothesis that “vaccines save lives” is supported.

 - In case you didn’t know, the VSD is a powerful tool to examine the safety and effectiveness of vaccines.
-It captures comprehensive medical histories for over 9 million individuals who are vaccinated annually.
-The VSD has access to electronic medical records and other data at each site which allows researchers to exhaustively analyze correlation and causation between vaccinations and medical outcomes – including mortality.
+It captures the comprehensive medical histories of over 9 million individuals who are vaccinated annually.
+The VSD has access to electronic medical records and other data at each site which allows researchers to exhaustively analyze the correlation and causation between vaccinations and medical outcomes – including mortality.

 - I know what some readers might think – “well just because you exclude those 17 deaths, doesn’t mean that it was not caused by vaccines.
 That is called the argument from ignorance, which states that if you can’t prove A is true, it does not mean that it’s untrue.
 Or in this case, just because we can’t prove that those 17 deaths are not linked to vaccines, it means it might be true.
 That’s just lame.